-With the tax season in full swing, many of our accredited investors are in the process of submitting their tax documentation.
-Yieldstreet has been distributing Schedule K1 forms, and meanwhile fielding questions investors have about where the numbers reflected on those forms come from.
-The goal of this article is to give you a breakdown of the numbers on your K1, and where you can find them in your online investment portfolio.
+With the tax season coming soon, many of our accredited investors may be in the process of submitting their tax documents.
+Yieldstreet distributes Schedule K1, and to answer any questions investors may have about filling them out, we’ve compiled a breakdown of the form below.
+In this article you can find out what numbers on your Schedule K1 mean, as well as information on where you can find them in your online investment portfolio.

 Part II deals with the Partner, or the investor.
 This part contains information about the investor’s participation in the opportunity.